Mathipe98/TDT4140_project/README.md

 ```

 ### 3. Running the server
-Next, run the Django server:
+Next, make sure that you're still connected to the VPN and then run the Django server:

 ```
 python manage.py runserver